Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Introduction

-One of the most critical questions regarding many-body quantum entanglement is whether entanglement can exist in the macroscopic length scale.
+A critical question regarding many-body quantum entanglement is whether entanglement can exist in the macroscopic length scale.
 Such entanglement is often referred to as long-range entanglement, which plays a crucial role not only in characterizing quantum phases~\cite{PhysRevB.82.155138,RevModPhys.89.041004} but also in realizing quantum computing~\cite{PhysRevA.71.062313,RevModPhys.80.1083,PhysRevLett.111.080503}.
-We notice that temperature plays an essential role in this question.
-Due to the fragility of quantumness, the thermal noise destroys the entanglement, making the length scale of the entanglement short range.
-Indeed, when the temperature is sufficiently high such that no thermal phase transition can occur, the quantum thermal state can be classified into the trivial phase~\cite{CMI_clustering} (i.e., generated by the finite depth quantum circuit~\cite{PhysRevB.82.155138}).
-In contrast, at zero temperature, various types of quantum systems are known to exhibit long-range entanglement~\cite{PhysRevLett.96.247206,Gottesman_2010,Vitagliano_2010,PhysRevLett.106.050501,Sahling2015}.
-At non-zero but low temperatures, where thermal phase transition can occur, the problem is highly elusive.
-Here, the effect of the thermal noise is sufficiently suppressed, and we suggest the possibility of observing long-range entanglement in this temperature regime.
-In such quantum systems, quantum phases protected by the topological order can exhibit long-range entanglement.
-Indeed, it has been shown that in the 4D Toric code model~\cite{KITAEV20032}, entanglement can be long range even at room temperatures~\cite{doi:10.1142/S1230161210000023,PhysRevLett.107.210501} (see also~\cite{eldar2019robust,anshu2020circuit}).
+It can be inferred that temperature plays an essential role in this context.
+Moreover, owing to the fragility of quantumness, thermal noise destroys the entanglement, making the length scale of the entanglement short range.
+Indeed, at a sufficiently high temperature where the possibility of thermal phase transition is eliminated, the quantum thermal state can be classified as the trivial phase~\cite{CMI_clustering} (i.e., generated by the finite-depth quantum circuit~\cite{PhysRevB.82.155138}).
+By contrast, at zero temperature, various quantum systems are known to exhibit long-range entanglement~\cite{PhysRevLett.96.247206,Gottesman_2010,Vitagliano_2010,PhysRevLett.106.050501,Sahling2015}.
+However, at non-zero but low temperatures, where thermal phase transition can occur, the effect of temperature on the entanglement remains highly unclear.
+In this case, the effect of thermal noise is sufficiently suppressed, and it is possible to observe long-range entanglement in this temperature regime.
+Consequently, in such quantum systems, quantum phases protected by the topological order can exhibit long-range entanglement.
+It has been shown that, in the 4D toric code model~\cite{KITAEV20032}, long-range entanglement can occur even at room temperatures~\cite{doi:10.1142/S1230161210000023,PhysRevLett.107.210501} (see also~\cite{eldar2019robust,anshu2020circuit}).